What is GDPR Compliance + Checklist Your Company Needs to Follow

 This is particularly important in companies where employees operate autonomously.
 You might know all about GDPR compliance, but if your marketing department doesn’t, they might slip up.

-If you’re like most businesses, you use software to maintain your email list.
+If you’re like most businesses, you use software to maintain and clean your email list.
 If you’re using a company that isn’t GDPR-compliant, you might want to consider switching.

 Hello Bar, for instance, has already put in place helpful tools so you don’t have to put so much effort into compliance.
 In fact, you can show that you’re compliant on your Hello Bars.